Neurons Speak in Ranges: Breaking Free from Discrete Neuronal Attribution: NeuronLens

 \subsection{Results and Analysis}

-Table~\ref{tab:performance_drops_all} presents results for the concept removal task across five benchmark datasets (Class-wise detailed results are provided in Appendix Section~\ref{sec:class_wise_results}), demonstrating the effectiveness of our range-based masking approach compared to traditional neuron masking.

-On binary classification tasks (IMDB, SST2), both masking approaches show moderate performance drops in targeted concepts.
+Table~\ref{tab:performance_drops_all} presents results for the concept erasure task across five benchmark datasets (Class-wise detailed results are provided in Appendix~\ref{sec:class_wise_results}), demonstrating the effectiveness of range-based masking compared to traditional neuron masking.
+Results in Table~\ref{tab:performance_drops_all} show that multi-class classification tasks with fine-grained labels, such as AG-News, Emotions, and DBPedia-14, exhibit more pronounced effects under intervention.
+Range-based masking results in significant degradation of primary task performance while preserving auxiliary concept accuracy.
+This is particularly evident in results for AG-News.
+On binary classification tasks (IMDB, SST2) provided in Appendix~\ref{sec:class_wise_results}~(Table~\ref{tab:sst_on_all} and ~\ref{tab:imdb_on_all}), both masking approaches show moderate performance drops in targeted concepts.
 This suggests higher redundancy for coarser binary concepts.
-Multi-class classification tasks with fine-grained labels, such as AG-News, Emotions, and DBPedia-14, exhibit more pronounced effects under intervention.
-Range-based masking results in significant degradation of primary task performance while preserving auxiliary concept accuracy, this is particularly evident in results for AG-News.

-GPT-2, despite being fine-tuned but trained in an autoregressive manner, shows substantially higher vulnerability with major drops in AG-NEWS ($\Delta_{acc} = -0.849$) and DBPedia-14 ($\Delta_{acc} = -0.782$).
+GPT-2, despite being fine-tuned but trained in an autoregressive manner, shows substantially higher vulnerability with major drops in AG-News ($\Delta_{acc} = -0.849$) and DBPedia-14 ($\Delta_{acc} = -0.782$).
 This increased sensitivity may be attributed to its autoregressive training objective, which potentially leads to more sequential and less redundant concept encodings.
-The Llama-3.2-3B model, evaluated in a few-shot setting without task-specific training, experiences the most severe degradation across all datasets (often exceeding $-0.90$), suggesting that pre-trained representations without task-specific fine-tuning are more vulnerable to targeted neuron interventions.
+The Llama-3.2-3B model, evaluated in a few-shot setting without task-specific training, experiences the most severe degradation across all datasets (often exceeding $-0.90$), suggesting that pre-trained representations without task-specific fine-tuning are more vulnerable to full neuron interventions.

-Table~\ref{tab:llm_latent} in Appendix Section~\ref{sec:llm_latent} presents the results showing the impact of concept erasure intervention on latent LLM capabilities such as fluency and generalization.
-Neuron masking degrades performance, increasing perplexity by (3.8-5.74) and lowering MMLU accuracy.
-In contrast, activation range masking raises perplexity by (0.5-1.1) points only, while preserving or improving MMLU scores indicates more precise and less disruptive removal.
+\textbf{General LLM Capabilities.} To ensure that our approach does not compromise general model capabilities, we evaluate the impact of range-based masking on language modeling quality and broad knowledge and reasoning performance using the MMLU benchmark.
+Table~\ref{tab:llm_latent} presents the comparative performance of neuron masking and activation range masking.
+Full neuron masking leads to notable increases in perplexity, whereas range masking results in substantially lower perplexity increases.
+In terms of MMLU accuracy, neuron masking consistently reduces performance across all settings, while range masking preserves or improves performance in most cases, with degradation observed in only one instance.